julianlk522/FITM/README.md

     - FTS5 virtual table
     - Spellfix1 extension
         - cross-compile errors, getting correct headers/.dll files and passing correct flags to x86_64-w64-mingw32-gcc
+            - .so compiled by gcc in WSL not compatible with go:alpine Docker image architecture, recompile on test runner and save path in env
         - debugging debounce / re-render errors in React
 - CI/CD
     - GH actions workflow